Pawsanie/Novelist/README.md

 The **'SettingsMenu'** class and its menu can be used as an external wrapper, or modified.<br>
 I planned to use it as a wrapper and make a separate menu for each type of setting.

+### Special Effects:
+It is planned to create template special effects for display on scenes.

 # Known Bugs:

 * **Incorrect sRGB profile:**